zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-query-data.md

 [Try it online](https://dotnetfiddle.net/oMw3qO)

-Now click on Details link of any customer and you will see all the details for that customer.
+Now click on the **Details** link of any customer and you will see all the details for that customer.

 <img src="https://raw.githubusercontent.com/zzzprojects/docs/master/dapper-tutorial.net/images/display-customer-details.png" alt="Display customer details">